How does this medication work? What will it do for me?

 Vaccines: The effectiveness of giving other vaccines while using this medication has not been studied.
 Vaccinations should be completed before starting azathioprine or should be postponed until at least 3 months after treatment with azathioprine is complete.

 Pregnancy: Azathioprine can cause harm to the baby when taken by pregnant women.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 Effective birth control should be practiced while using this medication.
 If you become pregnant while you are taking this medication, contact your doctor at once.

 Breast-feeding: This medication may pass into breast milk.
-If you are a breast-feeding mother and are taking azathioprine it may affect your baby.
+If you are breast-feeding and taking azathioprine it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.

 Seniors: The safety and effectiveness of using this medication have not been established for people over the age of 65.
 Discuss the risks and benefits of taking azathioprine with your doctor.